 Increase In Water Bill

 As a homeowner, you should be keeping track of your bills, whether it is your water bill or electrical bill, you should know about what price you are paying each month.
 While it might alter slightly, you should have an idea of the average you are paying.
-If you notice a significant increase in your water bill, it may be a sign that you have a leak somewhere in your plumbing.
+If you notice a significant increase in your water bill, it may be a sign that you have a leak somewhere in your plumbing, and are in need of a plumbing repair.
 Be sure to take into account other changes, like a new roommate or seasonal changes.
 Compare this bill to the bill from last year in the same month to see how drastically it has changed.

 Low Water Pressure